How much does the average person have in savings UK? (What you need to know)

 If it’s for an important goal, then you might want to put in more effort to get there.

-You can, of course, divide the cost of the goals by a number of months to figure out how much it will cost and how long it might take.
+You can divide the cost of the goals by a number of months to figure out how much it will cost and how long it might take.

 If your also factoring investment returns, then you are looking at not only the rate of savings, the amount of time and the rate of interest or return you get.